 The data of Nepalese export to India, Nepalese import from India and the exchange rate of Nepalese currency (NC) vis-à-vis Indian currency (IC) have been derived from the Nepal Rastra Bank (NRB) sources.
-The consumer price index of Nepal (CPIN), Nepalese real GDP (RGDPN), Indian real GDP (RGDPI), Indian consumer price index (CPII), size of the Nepalese population (POPN) and size of the Indian population (POPI) have been derived from the CD ROM (2013) of the International Financial Statistics (IFS) issued by the International Monetary Fund (IMF).
+The consumer price index of Nepal (CPIN), Nepalese nominal GDP (NGDPN), Indian nominal GDP (NGDPI), Indian consumer price index (CPII), size of the Nepalese population (POPN) and size of the Indian population (POPI) have been derived from the CD ROM (2013) of the International Financial Statistics (IFS) issued by the International Monetary Fund (IMF).
 This article has analyzed the time series data for the period of 1975 to 2011.
-The time series of all the variables used in the analysis fulfilled the property of non-stationarity at level.
-However, their first differences exhibited the property of stationarity (Table 5 Annex).
+For the purpose of analysis, as all the series fulfilled non-stationarity property, the series are made stationary by taking their first differences before running the models.